beholderface/HexPsi/plans.md

 - Make spell pieces actually error
 - A spell bullet that triggers a hex written to it like a trinket
 - Spell pieces to suppress the above hex's cast effects, and the media report the bullet does
+- Reading/writing from a CAD via Scribe's interacts with the list of its stored vectors (writing may be disabled in the future)

 To do:
 - Limitations for the trinket bullet's casting (eldritchcarmaker suggests ambit based on where the bullet is)